deep-diver/keras-sd-serving/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-This is written based on the **Stable Diffusion with Three Endpoints** notebook.
-This notebook shows how to deploy Diffusion Model into Hugging Face Endpoint while having Encoder/Decoder in a local environment.
-So, you will see how to separate each parts into different environment.
+This method shows how to create three [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler)s of Hugging Face 🤗 Endpoint.
+As a preliminary work, [this notebook](https://github.com/deep-diver/keras-sd-serving/blob/main/model_sepration_without_endpoint.ipynb) was written first to demonstrate how to split three parts of Stable Diffusion into separate modules.
+In this example, you will see how to interact with three different endpoints to generate images with a given text prompt.

 <details><summary>details</summary>
 <p>